kheller18/data-structures-algorithms/questions/AWS.md

       + You can have the AWS users contact an account administrator when the user has allowed the password to expire.

 35. What is "AWS Lambda"?
-    + Lambda, a software service platform offered by Amazon Web Services, is an example of this type of platform.
+    + `AWS Lambda`: a software service platform offered by Amazon Web Services, is an example of this type of platform.
 Lambda enables serverless computing in specific scenarios.
 Events generated by AWS can be used to initiate the execution of code in any application.
     + You have access to a wide range of AWS services, including the Amazon Simple Storage Service (S3) for storing files, the Amazon DynamoDB for updating tables, the Amazon API Gateway for gaining access, and many more.
 AWS Lambda frees developers from the burden of configuring and managing software servers, allowing them to focus on writing and running their programmes.

 36. Is there a programming language that AWS Lambda is not compatible with?